 One such tool that integrates neurofeedback technology with doing homework—or any task at hand that necessitates concentration—are the glasses by Narbis that have recently come on the market.
 Like the 1980s flight simulator, they are built on NASA technology and research.
 The wrap-around-style glasses have a sensor perched on top of the head to measure brainwave activity.
 When the system detects that the user is getting distracted, the glasses change tint, which alerts you that you have become distracted – giving you the cue to get back on task.
 Shifting attention back to the task at hand will make the glasses go back to clear.
 Narbis recommends wearing the glasses for a half hour two to three times a week to practice concentration.

 Quieter moments of the day can also lend themselves to neurofeedback training.
 While it can’t be used during everyday activities, Muse integrates the use of a mobile meditation app with its signature headband to help provide relaxation while retraining the brain.
 Worn with your eyes closed and while meditating, the headband measures brainwave activity and sends it to the app, which adjusts the sounds playing to reflect the wearer’s state.
 Calmer nature sounds reflect relaxed focus.
 Should the user grow distracted, the app begins to play increasingly stormy weather.

 Though there is more research to be done, studies on neurofeedback so far have nodded to its potential, and in several studies has been shown to be equivalently effective as stimulant medication in treating core ADHD symptoms.
 As with pharmaceuticals, patients’ experiences and outcomes with neurofeedback technology may vary.
-Prescriptions such as Adderall and Ritalin can be helpful to many people who have problems maintaining the attention they need.
+Prescriptions such as Adderall can be helpful to many people who have problems maintaining the attention they need.
 Yet for anyone looking to gain some clarity and focus, neurofeedback may be the ticket to help develop concentration from within.